phpman > man > javac(1)

 When the compiler needs type information, it searches for a source file or class file that

-extension classes, then in the user class path (which by default is the current
+classes, then in the user class path (which by default is the current directory).
+The user

-source files.
-Otherwise, the compiler searches the user class path for both class files
+files.
+Otherwise, the compiler searches the user class path for both class files and source

 You can specify different bootstrap or extension classes with the -bootclasspath and the